 What’s the Pet Policy?

 In other places, you might even be imposed a nonrefundable fee for the term of the lease in order to cover additional cleaning or even impose a monthly fee that’s called pet rent.
+As previously mentioned, pets can cause damage, create messes, and even bring in nasties such as fleas and ticks which necessitate the services of a pest control company, like those found on a site like Pest control Experts, to eradicate the problem.
+Therefore, these and other expenses must be accounted for.
 In case you don’t have a pet now, still ask about it so that if you plan to have one in the future, you don’t end up with an unexpected mess or trouble with the landlord.

 How Long Is the Lease?